Seeking Benefits After a Work-Related Injury or Illness

 - Work for a covered employer

-In Georgia, covered employers include those with at least three employees; in Tennessee, this includes employers with five or more employees.
+In Georgia, covered employers include those with at least three employees.
 However, in certain industries, such as construction or mining, employers may be required to provide workers’ compensation for their employees even if they have fewer than the standard amount.
 Additionally, both part-time and full-time employees are eligible for workers’ compensation.